-Cholmondeley's (Chum's) is Brandeis' iconic student run coffee house, tucked away in the historic Usen Castle and named for a Black and Tan Coonhound belonging to the campus photographer Ralph Norman.
-Throughout its history, it has played host to, among others, Tracy Chapman, the J. Geils Band, Joan Baez and the first American performance of Genesis.
+Cholmondeley's (Chum's) is Brandeis' iconic student run coffee house, tucked away in the historic Usen Castle, named for a Black and Tan Coonhound belonging to the campus photographer Ralph Norman.
+Throughout its history, Cholmondeley's has played host to, among others, Tracy Chapman, the J. Geils Band, Joan Baez, and the first American performance of Genesis.

 Cholmondeley's is a unique and intimate space where Brandeis community members are welcome to come to study, relax, spend time with friends, and hold small study groups, meetings, or club events; all while maintaining safe distancing.
 Our friendly Chum's team members ensure that safety protocols are being followed.Please note that the capacity of the Chum's is currently limited to 10 guests at a time.
 All attendees must bring their ID, wear face coverings at all times, and maintain safe distancing within the space.
 The Chum's menu is currently packaged beverages and is cash only.
 If consuming a beverage, you may pull down your mask to quickly take a drink, but do not fully remove it.
 This way, it can be most efficiently replaced over both your nose and mouth.
 Consuming food is not permitted at Chum's at this time.